-In a spray bottle, mix Hydrogen Peroxide 3% - Oxygen PlusTM with equal parts water.
+In a spray bottle, mix [hp] with equal parts water.

-Spray down your surfaces and let it sit for 1 minute.
+Spray down your surfaces and leave it for 3-5 minutes to disinfect.

 Use a cloth to wipe them down.

 Hydrogen peroxide (H202) is similar in chemical structure to water (H20)—the difference is that hydrogen peroxide contains two oxygen atoms instead of one.
-Through the extraordinary disinfecting power of oxidation, hydrogen peroxide effectively kills 99.99% of bacteria, viruses, mould spores, yeast, and fungi to help prevent the transmission of common and serious illnesses.
+Through the extraordinary disinfecting power of oxidation, hydrogen peroxide effectively kills bacteria, viruses, mould spores, yeast, and fungi to help prevent the transmission of common and serious illnesses.
 It’s as effective as bleach, yet breaks down into just two natural elements: water and oxygen.
-Unlike traditional cleaning products, Hydrogen Peroxide 3% - Oxygen PlusTM doesn’t contain any chlorine, alcohols, acids, or other dangerous chemical additives.
+Unlike traditional cleaning products, [hp] doesn’t contain any chlorine, alcohols, acids, or other dangerous chemical additives.

 Hydrogen peroxide has been used in the medical community for over 170 years.
 It’s regularly used to sterilize medical equipment and surfaces and is favoured as a hospital disinfectant over bleach because it biodegrades safely into a non-toxic mix of water and oxygen.
 You can feel confident in using hydrogen peroxide to effectively disinfect your countertops against any harmful microorganisms, even COVID-19.